sfirke/tabyl/.github/CONTRIBUTING.md

 #### The mechanics of contributing:

 * Fork this repo to your Github account
-* Clone your version on your account down to your machine from your account, e.g,. `git clone https://github.com/<yourgithubusername>/janitor.git`
+* Clone your version on your account down to your machine from your account, e.g,. `git clone https://github.com/<yourgithubusername>/tabyl.git`
-* Make sure to track progress upstream (i.e., on our version of `janitor` at `sfirke/janitor`) by doing `git remote add upstream https://github.com/sfirke/janitor.git`.
+* Make sure to track progress upstream (i.e., on our version of `tabyl` at `sfirke/tabyl`) by doing `git remote add upstream https://github.com/sfirke/tabyl.git`.
 Before making changes make sure to pull changes in from upstream by doing either `git fetch upstream` then merge later or `git pull upstream` to fetch and merge in one step
 * Make your changes (bonus points for making changes on a new feature branch)
 * Push up to your account
-* Submit a pull request to the main branch at `sfirke/janitor`
+* Submit a pull request to the main branch at `sfirke/tabyl`

 ### Prefer to discuss over email?
 Email Sam.
 His email address is in the `DESCRIPTION` file of this repo.